chusj-pigu/nf-basemap/README.md

 - `--sample_sheet`: Path to the samplesheet with first column containing sample_id and second column containing the absolute path to fastq or pod5 files (MANDATORY).
 - `--ref`: Path to the reference fasta file for alignment.
 - `--out_dir`: Output directory to place mapped files and reports in [default: output].
-- `--bed`: Bed file containing regions of interest to compute mapping statistics with mosdepth .
 When running on Digital Research Alliance of Canada Narval:
 - `--model_path`: Path for the basecalling model, required when running with drac profile [default: path to sup@v5.0.0].
 - `--m_bases_path`: Path for the modified basecalling model, required when running with drac profile [default: path to sup@v5.0.0_5mC_5hmC].